allenai/allentune/README.md

 To get started,

-First install allennlp with:
+1. First install allennlp with:

     ``pip install git+git://github.com/allenai/allennlp@27ebcf6ba3e02afe341a5e62cb1a7d5c6906c0c9``

     Then, clone the `allentune` repository, cd into root folder, and run `pip install --editable .`

-Then, make sure all tests pass:
+2. Then, make sure all tests pass:

     ``pytest -v .``

-Then, run `allentune -h`.
+Now you can test your installation by running `allentune -h`.

 ## What does Allentune support?